 What is a grant agent?

-Grant agent is the term used to refer to any GPE partner assigned to receive GPE grant funds, either on behalf of a partner country or for specific programs such as Knowledge and Innovation Exchange (KIX) or Education Out Loud.
-This portal discusses the grant agent role as it pertains to grants to partner countries.
+Grant agent is the term used to refer to any GPE partner assigned to receive GPE grant funds, either on behalf of a partner country or for specific programs such as Knowledge and Innovation Exchange (KIX) or Education Out Loud (EOL).

 Grant agent criteria and selection